Hack-Unicorn-Club/Hacktoberfest-2023-Contributions/Code-of-Conduct.md

 By participating in Hack Unicorn Club Hacktoberfest 2023, you agree to abide by this Code of Conduct.
 We are committed to providing a safe and inclusive environment for everyone, and we appreciate your cooperation in making this community welcoming to all.

 This Code of Conduct is based on the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

----

-**Note:** Feel free to customize this Code of Conduct to better fit the specific needs and values of your community.
-Make sure to include contact information where people can report violations.